Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Proof of Our Main Results

 \begin{lem} If $x\in B_+uB_+\cap B_-$ and $(\alpha(1),\dots, \alpha(m))$ is a reduced word of $u$, then

 where

 \end{lem}

-\textit{Proof of Proposition \ref{clustertwist}.} Since every seed torus is a Zariski open subset of the corresponding cluster variety and we only care about rational equivalence, we can reduced Proposition \ref{clustertwist} to proving that the twist map is rationally equivalent to the composition
+\begin{prop} The composition $\chi\circ p\circ \psi \circ s$ is birationally equivalent to the composition $\iota\circ \tw$.
+In particular, the former composition does not depend on the choice of lift. \end{prop} \begin{proof} Since every seed torus is a Zariski open subset of the corresponding cluster variety and we only care about rational equivalence, we can reduced Proposition \ref{clustertwist} to proving that the twist map is rationally equivalent to the composition

 for some nice reduced word $\vec{i}$ of the pair of Weyl group elements $(u,v)$.
 Our choice of reduced word for this proof is any reduced word $\vec{i}:=(\alpha(1),\dots, \alpha(n), \alpha(n+1),\dots, \alpha(l))$ satifying the fact that $(\alpha(1),\dots, \alpha(n))$ is a reduced word of $v$ (so all the letters $\alpha(1),\dots, \alpha(n)$ are simple roots) and $-(\alpha(n+1),\dots, \alpha(l))$ is a reduced word of $u$ (so all the letters $\alpha(n+1),\dots, \alpha(l)$ are opposite to simple roots).
 In other words, our reduced word $\vec{i}$ can be broken down into two parts: the $v$ part and the $u$ part, as depicted below